-As not only the largest country in the world but also one of the oldest, and an Empire that was closed to the outside world for many years, antique collections know that Russia is a treasure trove with some of the most beautiful and undiscovered antiques imaginable.
+As not only the largest country in the world, but also one of the oldest, and an Empire that was closed to the outside world for many years, antique collectors know that Russia is a treasure trove with some of the most beautiful and undiscovered antiques imaginable.

 That being said however, Russian law designates that any item over 50 years old is subject to antiquities evaluation.
 Failure to heed applicable laws could land anyone in some serious time in a Russian prison.

-Art and antiques remain today in consideration as among those things which legally belong intellectually to all the Russian people and not just the property of an individual artist or craftsman.
-Therefore, there is paperwork to produce, photos to document each piece, fees paid per export (if it is allowed for export) and procedures to be followed.
+Art and antiques are still considered to be things which legally belong intellectually to all the Russian people, and not just the property of an individual artist or craftsman.
+Therefore, there is paperwork to produce, photos to document each piece, fees paid per export (if it is allowed for export), and procedures to be followed.

-Some of the best antique collectors and dealers in the would would love to export treasures from Russia, and sometimes something slips through, but most reputable collectors/dealers have found ways to export legally or they don’t bother at all.
+Some of the best antique collectors and dealers in the would would love to export treasures from Russia, and sometimes something slips through, but most reputable collectors/dealers have found few ways to export legally and so most don’t bother at all.

 Items which are mandatory for declaration according to the law include: